shuaibabs/alpine-college-spa/README.md

 Database used: MySql

 NOTE:
-DataBase Credentials can Only use My Group Members and Contributers
+DataBase Credentials is Not Available  for Security Purposes

 ## Build Setup for server